Atheism: Ontological arguments

-Naturalism is also used by atheists to describe the metaphysical view that everything that exists is fundamentally natural, and that there are no supernatural phenomena.
-Naturalism focuses on how science can explain the world fully with physical laws and through natural phenomena.
-It's about the idea that the universe is a closed system.
-Naturalism can be interpreted to allow for a dualist ontology of the mental and physical.
+Most atheists lean toward ontological monism: the belief that there is only one kind of fundamental substance.
+The philosophical materialism is a view that matter is the fundamental substance in nature.
+This omits the possibility of a non-material divine being.
+According to physicalism, only physical entities exist.
+Philosophies opposed to the materialism or physicalism include idealism, dualism and other forms of monism.
+Naturalism is also used to describe the view that everything that exists is fundamentally natural, and that there are no supernatural phenomena.
+According to naturalist view, science can explain the world with physical laws and through natural phenomena.
 Philosopher Graham Oppy references a PhilPapers survey that says 56.5% of philosophers in academics lean toward physicalism; 49.8% lean toward naturalism.

 According to Graham Oppy, direct arguments for atheism aim at showing theism fails on its own terms, while indirect arguments are those inferred from direct arguments in favor of something else that is inconsistent with theism.
 For example, Oppy says arguing for naturalism is an argument for atheism since naturalism and theism "cannot both be true".
-Fiona Ellis says that while Oppy's view is common, it is dependent on a narrow view of naturalism.
-She describes the "expansive naturalism" of John McDowell, James Griffin and David Wiggins as giving "due respect to scientific findings" while also asserting there are things in human experience which cannot be explained in such terms, such as the concept of value, leaving room for theism.
-Christopher C. Knight asserts a theistic naturalism that relies on what he terms an "incarnational naturalism" (the doctrine of immanence) and does not require any special mode of divine action that would put it outside nature.
-Nevertheless, Oppy argues that a strong naturalism favors atheism, though he finds the best direct arguments against theism to be the evidential problem of evil, and arguments concerning the contradictory nature of God were He to exist.
+Fiona Ellis describes the "expansive naturalism" of John McDowell, James Griffin, and David Wiggins while also asserting there are things in human experience which cannot be explained in such terms, such as the concept of value, leaving room for theism.
+Christopher C. Knight asserts a theistic naturalism.
+Nevertheless, Oppy argues that a strong naturalism favors atheism, though he finds the best direct arguments against theism to be the evidential problem of evil, and arguments concerning the contradictory nature of God were one to exist.

 Logical arguments

 Some atheists hold the view that the various conceptions of gods, such as the personal god of Christianity, are ascribed logically inconsistent qualities.
 Such atheists present deductive arguments against the existence of God, which assert the incompatibility between certain traits, such as perfection, creator-status, immutability, omniscience, omnipresence, omnipotence, omnibenevolence, transcendence, personhood (a personal being), non-physicality, justice, and mercy.

 Theodicean atheists believe that the world as they experience it cannot be reconciled with the qualities commonly ascribed to God and gods by theologians.
 They argue that an omniscient, omnipotent, and omnibenevolent God is not compatible with a world where there is evil and suffering, and where divine love is hidden from many people.

-A similar argument is attributed to Siddhartha Gautama, the founder of Buddhism.
-The medieval Buddhist philosopher Vasubandhu (4/5th century) who outlined numerous Buddhist arguments against God, wrote in his Sheath of Abhidharma (Abhidharmakosha):Besides, do you say that God finds joy in seeing the creatures which he has created in the prey of all the distress of existence, including the tortures of the hells?
-Homage to this kind of God!
-The profane stanza expresses it well: "One calls him Rudra because he burns, because he is sharp, fierce, redoubtable, an eater of flesh, blood and marrow.
+Epicurus is credited with first expounding the problem of evil.
+David Hume in his Dialogues concerning Natural Religion (1779) cited Epicurus in stating the argument as a series of questions: "Is God willing to prevent evil, but not able?
+Then he is impotent.
+Is he able, but not willing?
+Then he is malevolent.
+Is he both able and willing?
+Then whence cometh evil?
+Is he neither able nor willing?
+Then why call him God?"
+Similar arguments have been made in Buddhist philosophy.
+Vasubandhu (4th/5th century) outlined numerous Buddhist arguments against God.